lorenzocorneo/surrounded-by-the-clouds/README.md

 current cloud coverage can easily support several latency-critical applications, like cloud gaming, for the majority of the world’s population.

 ---

+# RIPE Atlas vantage points

+We used up to 8500 RIPE Atlas probes in our measurements.

+![Vantage points
+distribution]("figures/styled/probe-density-main.png")

+---

+# RIPE Atlas vantage points

+We targeted virtual machines hosted in 189 datacenters around the world.

+---